Skip to content

 Hepatitis B virus can be found in blood and body fluids of an infected person.
 It is spread in the following ways:

-1. Mother to infant transmission at or around the time of delivery.
+1. Mother-to-child transmission at or around the time of delivery.

 Incubation period